-Unsurprisingly, only one in five Canadians claimed that a 10% increase in monthly payments wouldn’t become a source financial strain upon them.
-At a time like this, locals really thought could the Canadian Mortgage problem get worse then this?
+Unsurprisingly, only one in five Canadians claimed that a 10% increase in monthly payments wouldn’t become a source of financial strain upon them.
+At a time like this, locals really thought could the Canadian Mortgage problem get worse than this?

 And to answer that question, yes it can and it did.
 The new Canadian Mortgage Stress Test has been created to ensure that Canadians who are applying for a mortgage will continue to possess the ability to complete their payments easily even if rates increase in the future.

 In order to pass the mortgage stress test, it is absolutely compulsory for you to qualify at your contracted mortgage interest rate plus 2% or the Bank of Canada’s current five-year benchmark rate, whichever of the two is greater.